Telecommunications Outage Reporting

 Outage Reporting Telephone Number and Email Address

-DPS Office of Telecommunications staff members in the Albany, NYC and Buffalo offices are available to receive service outage reports by phone and email 24 hours a day, seven days a week.
-Major telecommunications service outages and incidents should be reported promptly by using both the telephone and email address below.
+DPS Office of Telecommunications staff members in the Albany, NYC and Buffalo offices are available to receive carrier service outage reports by phone and email 24 hours a day, seven days a week.
+Major telecommunications service outages and incidents should be reported by carriers promptly by using both the telephone and email address below.